Dennis-Koch/threadly-streaming/README.md

 It is also reentrant-capable due to the stack nature with _push*_ instead of _set*_ and due to the fact that we store the revert-closure (the result from the `chain()` invocation) on the thread stack it is immutable & thread-safe as well.

+This logic is even more robust than even the best common example from above because it will only memorize & apply the revert logic for the `fooState` if the `conditionIsSatisfied` was condition was really applicable at a single point in time.
+Note the subtle difference above: In our nested try/finally we call `conditionIsSatisfied` 2 times and even if it is false we have allocated the `oldFooState` on our stack unnecessarily.
+If the fooState creation itself was a non-trivial task we have initialized a complex object on our stack without any good reason.
+This is also solved with the _Chain-API_ from _threadly-streaming_.